-While there is a university language requirement for the M.A. degree (see 3.2 H), there is none for the Ph.D.
+There is no general foreign language proficiency requirement for the Ph.D.
 However, when knowledge of a particular foreign language is deemed necessary for a student's chosen dissertation focus by either the special area or dissertation committee, the student must demonstrate a reading knowledge of that language.